-Hours, not days – don’t give it time to escalate, try and shut it down or take it offline.
+Hours not days – don’t give it time to escalate, try to shut it down or take it offline.
 Customers go to social media to get a quick response from someone.
-Therefore, you need to try and direct the conversation to your customer support team or into private messaging as soon as possible to ensure that the complaint is not escalated.
+You therefore need to try and direct the conversation to your customer support team or into private messaging as soon as possible to ensure that the complaint doesn’t escalate.

 How to respond…

 - Collect the relevant contact information and details about their complaint.
-This will help you to determine who best in the company to talk to regarding the situation and develop a response to go back with.
+This will help you to determine who best in the company to talk to regarding the situation and develop a response.

-- Respond back to the customer notifying them that the complaint has been passed on to the relevant person and when they can expect someone to be in touch as soon as possible.
+- Respond to the customer notifying them that the complaint has been passed on to the relevant person and tell them when they can expect a reply.

 - Pass on all relevant details to the team to generate a response, or to contact the customer directly.